Atemndobs/pixelate_api/README.md

         weather forecast api ,
         video call and streaming api
     - Intergrate the Music Api (for analysing music and returning track info like BPM, mood, energy ...)
-    - implements OAuth2 and SSO inthe User api
+    - implements OAuth2 and SSO in the User api
+    - Host on cloud server (This will give me root access and this way I can run websockets and replace pusher)